-We are pleased to welcome the award-winning novelist Michael Kimball as the Spring 2014 Kratz Writer-in-Residence at Goucher College.
-Professor Kimball will teach English 300, an advanced fiction workshop on Wednesday evenings from 7 p.m. to 9:30 p.m. in the Kratz Seminar Room (Julia Rogers Room 228) and conduct independent studies.
-Professor Kimball will also read from his work on Wednesday April 2, 2014 from 7 p.m. to 9 p.m. in the Batza Room of the Athenaeum.
+Award-winning novelist Michael Kimball served as the Spring 2014 Kratz Writer-in-Residence at Goucher College.
+Professor Kimball taught English 300, an advanced fiction workshop, on Wednesday evenings from 7 p.m. to 9:30 p.m. in the Kratz Seminar Room (Julia Rogers Room 228) and conducted independent studies.
+Professor Kimball also read from his work on Wednesday April 2, 2014 from 7 p.m. to 9 p.m. in the Batza Room of the Athenaeum.
 A limited supply of Michael Kimball’s books are available for Goucher College creative writing students and select members of the Goucher community within the Writer’s Corner of the Soper Room in the Julia Rogers Building at Goucher College.
-For more information about obtaining preview copies of Professor Kimball’s books, email email@example.com.

 Michael Kimball received a Boswell and Johnson Award, the Lidano Fiction Prize, and a grant from the New York Foundation for the Arts.
 His novels include the following:

 1) Big Ray, about a son’s reckoning with the outsized influence of his tempestuous, obese father;

 2) Us (originally published in the United Kingdom under the title How Much of Us There Was), about a man who struggles with losing his wife;